 When we see this type of problem with a digital twin, it becomes very important to test that the data flowing into and queried out of each digital twin are identical.
 By comparing data and metadata associated with all or a fraction of digital twin updates during performance testing, we can identify the nature of the digital twin inaccuracy and tune the IoT solution to correct the problem.
 This alleviates the real-world issue of poor IoT solution reliability.

 By performance testing a digital twin, you can ensure high levels of performance associated with pushing data to a digital twin, pulling data from the digital twin, and ensuring the digital twin has the proper, most recent, device status.
 This type of ongoing IoT performance testing leads to a highly reliable and resilient digital twin and end-to-end IoT solution.

-MachNation MIT-E Pf and our team of testing engineers can help ensure the quality of your IoT digital twin and end-to-end IoT solution.
+MachNation Tempest and our team of testing engineers can help ensure the quality of your IoT digital twin and end-to-end IoT solution.

 Want to learn more about high-performance digital twins?

 Talk with us about your IoT digital twin challenges.

 Find out more about MachNation Tempest.

 Find out more about MachNation IoT platform testing and benchmarking.